 Loyalty programs have become the rule, not the exception, for retailers and restaurants.
 And often, they’re also the standard operating procedures for businesses in other verticals and niches, such as dry cleaners, salons, spas, cinemas, sports entertainment venues and even some B2B companies.
 The primary driver behind using a loyalty solution to manage a loyalty rewards program is that it can be a very effective tool for business growth.
-A Bond survey found that 79 percent of consumers say loyalty programs positively influence their decision to continue purchasing from a brand, and 66 percent will modify spending to maximize loyalty benefits.

 In the current climate, there isn’t much of a question that value-added resellers (VARs) and managed services providers (MSPs) working in specific verticals should offer loyalty solutions.
 Some check that box by relying on their point of sale (POS) vendors that provide solutions with built-in loyalty capabilities.
 But is that enough to meet your clients’ needs and ensure their success?